 Leaky gut, or medically termed "intestinal permeability", is a condition in which the tight junctions binding the enterocytes of the small intestine together (controlling what passes through its lining) have been compromised.
 This ultimately leads to the passage of food particles, as well as other substances (toxins, viruses, bacteria, etc), into the bloodstream.
 However, this condition is not one taught in traditional medical schools, or even Naturopathic schools, and while is a hot topic in alternative, or "functional" medicine at the moment, methods for diagnosis are lacking.

-Leaky gut syndrome is said to be correlated to gas, bloating, cramping, food sensitivities, brain fog, aches and pains, and skin conditions such as eczema, dermatitis, acne, and so on.
+Leaky gut syndrome is said to be correlated to gas, bloating, cramping, food sensitivities, brain fog, aches and pains, and skin conditions such as eczema, dermatitis, acne, hormonal imbalances, and so on.
 While evidence is still trying to understand the connection between hyperpermeability and health outcomes, we do know that poor digestion and malabsorption of vital nutrients can contribute to degenerative diseases, compromised immune status and nutritional deficiencies, and compromised GI barrier can result from a number of causes including:

 • Low gastric acid production